Updated 01-15-2025

 The risk of retinal damage is increased with Tamoxifen use, a hormone blocker used to treat breast cancer.

-Lower blood glucose.
-For many, this is a benefit.
+Lower blood glucose, which, for many, is a benefit.
 If you are on diabetes medication, discuss monitoring with your clinician.

-Lower blood lipids.
-This may lower the risk of cardiovascular disease, an important contributor to early mortality in Sjogren's.
+Lower blood lipids, which may lower the risk of cardiovascular disease, an important contributor to early mortality in Sjogren's.
+HCQ is associated with an overall reduction in cardiovascular disease risk in people with autoimmune rheumatic diseases, including Sjogren's (135, 126, 144).

 Skin rashes and GI problems such as nausea and diarrhea are the most common complaints, impacting a significant minority of patients.
 While usually mild and temporary, they can be a problem.
 The skin rash usually does not indicate actual allergy, but this should be reviewed with your clinician.
 Itching, hives or tingling of the lips and face may indicate an actual allergy.